FAQ-on-buying-a-marina-berth

 Over the next few years, marina leases, especially in Mediterranean marinas, will expire.
 In the UK at MDL marinas, this will happen in 2034 or 2035.

 Once the concession has been awarded the marina operator will probably look to sell lease berths again to cover the length of their concession.
-These are often offered in the first instance to current lease berth holders and sometimes at a special rate.
+These are often offered, in the first instance, to current lease berth holders and sometimes at a special rate.

 When we first considered buying a bigger boat we didn’t know whether to buy the boat and hope to get a mooring or buy the mooring and hope to get a boat.